Emptywastaken/Salifort-Turnover-/README.md

 - Determined a set of key features that are influential to employee turnover.
 - Created a set of visualizations to better explain model performance and key features
 - Created executive summary

+Conclusion
+In the conclusion section explain the recommendations you have in solving the business problem and highlight any future steps you will take to expand on your project,